Top 10 Enterprise Social Software

 2020.
 LumApps raises $70M for its social intranet

-LumApps, the cloud-based social intranet for the enterprise, has closed $70 million in Series C funding.
-LumApps develops what it describes as a “social intranet” for enterprises to enable employees to better informed, connect and collaborate.
-The SaaS integrates with other enterprise software such as G Suite, Microsoft Office 365 and Microsoft SharePoint, to centralize access to corporate content, business applications and social features under a single platform.
-The central premise is to help companies “break down silos” and streamline internal communication.
-LumApps customers include Airbus, Veolia, Valeo, Air Liquide, Colgate-Palmolive, The Economist, Schibsted, EA, Logitech, Toto, and Japan Airlines, and the company claims to have achieved year-on-year revenue growth of 100%.
+LumApps, the cloud-based social intranet platform designed for enterprise use, has successfully secured $70 million in Series C funding.
+LumApps aims to enhance employee engagement, connectivity, and collaboration within organizations through its innovative "social intranet" solution.
+By integrating with other enterprise software such as G Suite, Microsoft Office 365, and Microsoft SharePoint, LumApps provides a centralized platform for accessing corporate content, business applications, and social features.
+The primary objective is to eliminate communication barriers and streamline internal information sharing across different departments, fostering a more cohesive work environment.
+Notable customers of LumApps include Airbus, Veolia, Valeo, Air Liquide, Colgate-Palmolive, The Economist, Schibsted, EA, Logitech, Toto, and Japan Airlines.
+The company prides itself on achieving impressive year-on-year revenue growth of 100%.

 2019.
 Google launched Currents to replace Google+ for business